 job of audio and video equipment technicians is to set up and operate

-audio and video equipments.
-They work with multiple equipments like
+audio and video equipment.
+They work with multiple equipment like

 Broadcast technicians set up, operate, and maintain equipment that controls the signal